 2) The Homework Club

 Research had shown many young people in our area did not have a quiet place at home to study.
 In response to this, we launched an innovative pilot scheme working with Eurostar to provide young people with an inspiring place to do their homework after school.
 The pilot was a huge success and has since expanded to also include LNER and Springer Nature.
 In addition to providing a quiet space, volunteers from member businesses have also provided tuition to help students with a wide array of subjects include French, German, History, Maths, Physics and Politics.
 In November 2018, The Homework Club secured the Highly Commended status for the Best CSR Initiative at the CorpComms Awards, a brilliant achievement for all of those involved.
-To read more about the award click here.
 To read more about Homework Club here.

 3) Destination Next – Ideas for a Sustainable, Safe and Socially Inclusive Future

 Destination Next, the first Urban Partners sustainable conference was an enthralling day full of insight and inspiration on the social and environmental sustainability of the King’s Cross, Euston and St Pancras area, as well as London’s wider community.
-The event took place on Friday 16 November and was held at Kings Place.
+The event took place on Friday 16 November 2018 and was held at Kings Place.
 The half-day event was packed with informative talks and presentations from notable keynote speakers, and engaging panel talks with experts from businesses in the area.
 The key theme of the conference was to establish how the extraordinary changes in the King’s Cross, Euston and St Pancras area have impacted on the local environment and communities, with special reference given to its effects on the young people in its various local communities who have witnessed these rapid changes.
-To read more about Destination Next click here.
+To read more about Destination Next and it’s impact for years to come, click here.

 Rising homelessness within our basin initiated one of our Hero Projects to focus on how Urban Partners can assist with the rising levels of homelessness.
 We work in cooperation with Somers Town Community Centre to hold regular meetings, projects and events to raise awareness, fundraise and facilitate further collaborations.
 One major initiative we work towards is to educate employees in the area to follow the best practice to assist rough sleepers.
 This includes passing on information of the correct contacts for homeless people to known charities in the area and places they can receive assistance.
-If you would like to attend our homelessness meetings or find out more about activities, then please get in contact via [email protected] If you would like to find out more about homelessness charities within our basin, please click here.
+If you would like to attend our homelessness meetings or find out more about activities, then please get in contact via [email protected].
+If you would like to find out more about homelessness charities within our basin, please click here.

 5) Safety Net